- Are there any prerequisites for applying?

 Where do we typically stay?

-How do I become a Trip Director?
+How do I become a Student Program Director?

 What is the role of a Team Leader?